The most common approach to configuring your Spring Boot application is to create an application.properties or applicaiton.yaml or

 * Polling: Oeriodically re-creates the configuration from config maps and secrets to see if it has changed.

-You can configure the polling period by using the spring.cloud.kubernetes.reload.period
+You can configure the polling period by using the spring.cloud.kubernetes.reload.period property and defaults to 15 seconds.

 It requires the same role as the monitored property source.